How to Build a Better Mocktail

 Another way to add not only visual pop but more flavor and aroma to non-alcoholic beverages is with garnishes.
 We often employ a simple citrus twist, but things like fresh and dried herbs, berries, pomegranate seeds, and even flowers from your garden can be a simple way to take a drink to the next level.

-We hope this guide encourages you to experiment with nonalcoholic cocktails at home.
+Use this guide to experiment with nonalcoholic cocktails at home.
 The options for zero-proof drinks are literally growing by the day, and there are so many new, interesting, and (most importantly) delicious products out there to play with.
-Just remember that a well-equipped home bar doesn’t need to be a huge investment, and that with just a few tools and ingredients and a bit of creativity, a whole new world of flavor opens up.
+Just remember that a well-equipped home bar doesn’t need to be a huge investment, and that with just a few tools, ingredients and a bit of creativity, a whole new world of flavor opens up.
+Cheers!